-b.
-Jurisdictions and proceedings
+7.2 Jurisdictions and proceedings

 The Haitian legislation provides for the creation of a specific jurisdiction system for children in conflict with the law aged between 13 and 16 years of age.
-This system includes Tribunals for Children (Tribunaux pour Enfants), Criminal Courts for Children (Cours d'Assises des Mineurs) and Special Hearings of the Simple Police Tribunal (Tribunal de Simple Police siégeant en audience spéciale).
-More particularly, under Haitian law, a Tribunal for Children must be set up in the jurisdiction of each Court of Appeal, and two Judges must be designated for each Tribunal.
-Specific rules are also provided regarding the prosecution of children in conflict with the law.
+This system includes Tribunals for Children (Tribunaux pour Enfants), Criminal Courts for Children (Cours d'Assises des Mineurs) and Special Hearings of the Simple Police Tribunal (Tribunal de Simple Police siégeant en audience spéciale).59 More particularly, under Haitian law, a Tribunal for Children must be set up in the jurisdiction of each Court of Appeal, and two Judges must be designated for each Tribunal.60 Specific rules are also provided regarding the prosecution of children in conflict with the law.61

 However, as admitted by the Government itself in its report to the Committee, the reality of juvenile justice in Haiti is far from being consistent with this legal framework.
-There exists only one Tribunal for Children in Haiti and only three specialized prosecutors have been designated.
-Moreover, according to a study published by the Vera Institute of Justice in 2002, most criminal cases involving children are dealt with as adult cases.
-From November
+There exists only one Tribunal for Children in Haiti and only three specialized prosecutors have been designated.62 Moreover, according to a study published by the Vera Institute of Justice in 2002, most criminal cases involving children are dealt with as adult cases.
+From November 1997 to mid-June 2001, this study established that only 73 cases had been handled by the Tribunal for Children, which is a very low percentage of the number of children jailed in Haiti.63